 What are the stock photography trends for 2020?
 Good question.
 Stock photography is getting bigger and bigger every year.

-There is a growing community of photographer sharing their images for free.
-So staying up with the stock photography trends is a good way to stand out.
+There is a growing community of photographers sharing their images for free.
+Staying up with stock photography trends is more important than ever.

 Now let’s look at the stock photography trends for 2020.